hightechu/2021-skills-academy/modules/day1/README.md

 By the end of today, developers should be able to...
 * Explain the purpose and structure of the Summer Accelerator.
 * Demonstrate an understanding of the strengths of the team mates.
-* Describe why the Accelerator uses Daily Standups and Retrospective.
+* Describe why the Skills Academy uses Daily Standups and Retrospective.
 * Utilize advanced collaboration features of Slack and Zoom.
 * Impliment basic features of GitHub and Visual Studio Code.
 * Contribute to a MURAL using text, images, links and other multimedia.